airicyu/rest-contract-server/README.md

 ```

 Although the contract file is written in javascript in syntax, but you can just treat them as general files and stored in your projects.
-It is because your code/application would never necessary to directly interact with the contracts.
+It is because that your code/application would never necessary to directly interact with the contracts.
 You can always pass them to the Contract Server to let it do its job.

 ## What are the possible architecture configurations of rest-in-contract?